TheOnlyWei/pot_controller/README.txt

 	-4x10kg servos, 2x20kg servos
 	-5V 15+A power supply to power robot arm's six servos -5v 1A power supply to power potentiometers
-	-A two segments of 18 gauge wires for the main power supply ot servo shield -A bunch of 22 gauge wires to connect everything else -Soldering iron
+	-Two segments of 18 gauge wires to power servo shield -Power supply adapter and terminals
+	-A bunch of 22 gauge wires to connect everything else -Soldering iron
 	-Solder